NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 Restarting will cause existing slash commands to be cached.

 **The 3rd Reason**\
 Conflict of slash commands due to other services that you're no longer using.
-For example, if two slash commands have the same name, but one is created using a third-party service, and the other through the BDFD, this can cause a conflict and the slash command will not appear.\
+For example, if two slash commands of same type have the same name, but one is created using a third-party service, and the other through the BDFD, this can cause a conflict and the slash command will not appear.\
 You can solve this problem by Syncing slash commands with discord in the bot's settings.
 This removes third-party service slash commands and leaves only those that were created in our application.

 ![sync](https://user-images.githubusercontent.com/70456337/200124426-6dbe69aa-1711-4838-9569-689b5e30f48f.gif)